Viking's Riders relate their Short Track Racing (my preferred update of "Cycle Speedway") Life Stories (well, one of them does!).

 We were there for about 20 minutes, being careful not to be spotted by anyone.
 Eventually we looked at each other and both agreed that if we couldn't beat these lads, especially the one in white, we were sissies!
 Finally, we plucked up the courage and drifted over to the track, which we could now see was nothing more than a bare earth oval simply worn down by the bike tyres and surrounded and centred by tatty, unkempt grass.
 It sloped slightly up to the top, west end of the field that we had entered from, the Monkchester Road end, so was running east-west.
 We didn't know what to expect, or what a Cycle Speedway track should look like, so it seemed awesome to us both.
 We had no idea what the size was compared to other tracks, or even that there were any others, so weren't aware that this one was a titch.
 I suppose that would stand in my favour whilst getting used to the Sport.
 Or possibly not?

 We were soon approached by one of the lads, then another, and the rest, and got chatting.
-They let us have a scoot around and after a quite enjoyable half hour the White Man came over and asked me if I fancied racing the very next month (originally I though it was the next weekend but photos have since put me right!) against a team from Halifax!
+They let us have a scoot around and after a quite enjoyable half hour the White Man came over and asked me if I fancied racing the very next month (originally I thought it was the next weekend but photos have since put me right!) against a team from Halifax!
 "Er, what, er, yes, I suppose so" I spluttered in disbelief.
 "But I don't have a proper bike" I chimed in.
 "Don't worry about that, said White Man pointing at what he'd been riding - a sad looking heap with cowhorns.
 We arranged a time to turn up and that was that.
 I couldn't wait to tell the Old Man, so I did, but also mentioned about my lack of racing machinery.
 The one I was currently using was a 16 inch frame with 24 inch wheels and Roadie gearing (46-18).
 "Divint worry, nee problem" he replied, "A'll get that sorted, just you turn up".

 Well, what an offer, he hadn't even given me a birthday present in the previous ten years so how could I refuse?
 Came the great day, Rob decided it wasn't for him after all, so instead I took Keith Robson, one of my old scramble bike buddies (now known of course as Moto Cross) who lived at the bottom of my street in Benton.
 We made our own way down there on our bikes, very nervously entering the "Rec" and seeing a huge mass of people right around the track!
 I was ready to back off, being a famously shy kid, but the Father Figure had spotted me.
 "Get here!".
 I got there.
 "This is Jimmy and that's Gordon, and they've got you a bike".
 Sure enough, there it was - and I have to say it looked mighty impressive.
 An 18 inch metallic red touring frame with immaculate, original paintwork and 26 inch wheels shod with brand new Avon Skidway Gripster tyres, together with the standard, as I thought, cowhorns - though not huge things.
 I couldn't believe it.
 Looks like I was in!